- New aviation and forestry services – Airport Carbon Accreditation and Carbon Farming Initiative

 Airport Carbon Accreditation & Carbon Farming Initiative

 We’ve expanded our compliance services and our presence in Brisbane!
 In January we welcomed Brisbane resident, Dr Sam Phua, to the team.
-Sam is our lead auditor for services under the Airport Carbon Accreditation (ACA) program and the Carbon Farming Initiative (CFI).
+Sam is our lead auditor for services under the Airport Carbon Accreditation (ACA) program and the former Carbon Farming Initiative (CFI) – now Emissions Reduction Fund (ERF).
 He helps us with the increasing demand for mandatory and voluntary verification and assurance services overall, including National Greenhouse and Energy Reporting (NGER), Energy Efficiency Opportunities (EEO), the Carbon Disclosure Project (CDP), and the National Carbon Offset Standard (NCOS).

 Airport verification services